MohamedZribi/Todo-app/README.md

 # Todo-app

-This is a simple ToDo app developed with Django.
+This is a simple ToDo web app developed with Django.